 1. Have a Clear Vision of Your Goal and Your “Why”

 This seems very common sense but rarely is.
 Know the exact reason you are making changes to your life and have a clear vision of what you want to accomplish in the end.

 Note, I didn’t say, “how you want to look in the end” because aesthetic goals alone rarely are enough to keep someone motivated.
 Eventually, the cheesecake, or pasta, or soda or whatever your weakness is will look really good and you’ll decide that you hate dieting more than you hate being fat and give in.

 Goals must be measurable and specific to be accomplished.
-Once you figure out the clear goal, you need a specific and measurable plan to get there.
+Once you figure out the clear goal, you need a specific and measurable action plan to get there.

-If you are trying to improve health and weight … measure yourself and take before pictures.
+- If you are trying to improve health and weight … measure yourself and take before pictures.

-If you need to improve insulin sensitivity… monitor glucose.
+- If you need to improve insulin sensitivity… monitor glucose.

 3. Have Checkpoints

 This is an idea that Martin at LeanGains suggests and I think it is a great one.
 (He also recommends intermittent fasting, which is another great idea!)

 Basically, instead of having weekly weigh-ins or daily tracking, try periodic “checkpoints” every few weeks or even months instead.
 This encourages a sense of internal competitiveness without getting focused on small details.
 It is also gives you a long enough time to see measurable results (rather than getting discouraged that you aren’t running triathlons or fitting into size 4 jeans after your first week of training).